deanturpin/brighton/README.md

 ## Sea swimming

-Getting in a sea is a big thing in Brighton.
-The beach in town can get quite rough, but if you're able to get out of town Kingston Beach has a good scene, and sometimes a sauna.
+Getting in the sea is a big thing in Brighton.
+The beach by the piers can get rough -- which might be your thing! -- but if you're able to get out of town, Kingston Beach has a good scene (and also a [sauna](https://www.thenomadicsauna.co.uk/)).